dendronhq/dendron-site/vault/dendron.topic.refactoring.commands.merge-note.md

 ## Details

 **{{fm.title}}** is a command that lets you merge the content of your active note into another note of your choice.
+When merged, the entire body of the source note is appended to the end of the destination note.
-Once the note is merged, all backlinks that the source note had will be updated so that it points to the merge destination, and the source note will be deleted.
+Also, all backlinks that the source note had will be updated so that it points to the merge destination, and finally the source note will be deleted.